abhishek8911/streamsnip/README.md

 ## Optional Arguments:

 - `showlink` (default: true) - Display the link where all clips can be viewed.
-- `screenshot` (default: true) - Enable or disable screenshot capture.
+- `screenshot` (default: false) - Enable or disable screenshot capture.
+If enabled the nightbot may not get response in given time and will say "Timed out" message. but it will still clip.
 - `delay` (default: 0) - Introduce an artificial delay to the command.
 Useful for scheduling links in the future or past.

 ### Examples: